johnwr-response/golang-build-modern-web-applications/LOCAL_NOTES.md

 ### Adding a migration for seeding rooms
 - Generate a migration for seeding rooms in our room table `soda generate sql SeedRoomsTable`
+### Adding a migration for seeding restrictions
+- Generate a migration for seeding restrictions in our restrictions table `soda generate sql SeedRestrictionsTable`